-The results of our auditing procedures disclosed instances of noncompliance which are required to be reported in accordance with Uniform Guidance and which are described in the accompanying schedule of findings, responses and questioned costs as item 2018-2.
+The results of our auditing procedures disclosed instances of noncompliance which are required to be reported in accordance with Uniform Guidance and which are described in the accompanying schedule of findings, responses and questioned costs as item 2019-001.
 Our opinion on each major federal program is not modified with respect to these matters.

-The Town's response to internal control over compliance findings identified in our audit is described in the accompanying management response and was not subjected to the auditing procedures applied in the audit of compliance and, accordingly, we express no opinion on the response.
+The Town's response to the noncompliance findings identified in our audit is described in the accompanying schedule of findings and questions costs.
+The Town's response was not subjected to the auditing procedures applied in the audit of compliance, and accordingly, we express no opinion on the response.